Johnny-Foreigner/predicting_purchases/reports/README.md

 2. Discounts
 3. Bundles

-We studied the problem and the data available, iterated through several model prototypes, and developed a model that successfully predicts 84% of removed from cart events.
+I studied the problem and the data available, iterated through several model prototypes, and developed a model that successfully predicts 84% of removed from cart events.
 I hope my predictive model will assist companies and organizations in targeting those at high risk of removing an item from their cart.
 You've done the hard work getting customers to visit your site, don't lose easy money by not closing the sale.

 With regards to next steps there are a few directions I would like to take a look out at our Class 1 (purchased) scores.
-I believe with some more feature engineering we could improve the scores for that class across the board.
+I believe with some more feature engineering I could improve the scores for that class across the board.
 I would also be interested in further hyperparameter tuning.
 Due to time and computational power constraints I wasn’t able to test as many parameters as I would have liked.

 # Citations